 He also wrote The Evolution of Adam, in which he discussed what the Bible actually says, and doesn’t say about the topic of human origins.
 His most recent book, The Bible Tells Me So, argues that instead of trying to always “defend” the Bible, Christians should do more serious reading of the Bible, and be honest enough to wrestle with some very difficult passages.

 I don’t always agree with Enns’ conclusions, but overall I find him to be a sincere, thoughtful and tremendous Christian biblical scholar.
 I learn quite a lot from his books.
-Because we are human beings, none of us are going to get everything write as we wrestle with trying to understand the Bible.
+Because we are human beings, none of us are going to get everything right as we wrestle with trying to understand the Bible.
 That is how we learn: we put out our ideas, argue why we’ve come to our conclusions, listen to other people’s views and reasoned opinions, and then we trust that the Holy Spirit will guide us in all truth as we, together as the Church, read and discuss the Scriptures.

 …But the Folks at Answers in Genesis Don’t Like Peter Enns!